Tobacco Bay Beach Bermuda

 Rotate the image for 360° view

-An Interesting History
+An Interesting History of Tobacco Bay

-Tobacco Bay is associated with an interesting story of treason which took place in the year 1775 during the early stages of American Revolution.
 A plot was hatched by the local Bermudians to steal and hand-over 100 barrels of gunpowder to American ships waiting offshore near Tobacco Bay which were transported to America to fight against the British colonization.
-Read

-The Gunpowder Plot to know why the Bermudians did so despite Bermuda being a British colony and what finally happened.
+Read The Gunpowder Plot to know why the Bermudians did so despite Bermuda being a British colony and what finally happened.

 Open Hours

-The Beach Bar and Restaurant at Tobacco Bay is open between 10am to 6pm daily (but till sunset on Fridays and Sundays).
+The Beach Bar and Restaurant at Tobacco Bay is open between 10am to 4pm daily (but till sunset on Fridays and Sundays).

-Tobacco Bay Beach is located at St. George's.
-If you are coming from the Dockyard (Kings Wharf), take the orange route ferry for St. George.
+Tobacco Bay Beach is located in St. George's.
+While visiting from the Dockyard (Kings Wharf), take the Orange Route ferry for St. George.
 It takes only 35 minutes to reach the ferry dock at St George.
-However the orange ferry route operates between April to mid November only, has limited runs and not available on week ends.
-So check out the ferry schedule.

-From the town center (Kings Square), you have two options - take a minibus or walk.
-You can buy a day ticket for minibus (shuttle service) at the Visitors Information Center at Kings Square.
-It costs $7 for return ticket.
+The minibus fare is $7 for return ticket.
 The minibus leaves Ordnance Island (near Kings Square) 20 minutes and takes about 6-7 minutes to reach Tobacco Bay.

 If you like to walk, it will take about 20 minutes to reach Tobacco Bay beach from Kings Square.
 The walk is uphill.
 The return walk is much easier.
-From Kings Square, after about 40 yards or so take a right to Kings street and then left to Bridge street.
-You will shortly come to York street crossing.

-Somer's Garden on your right and to your left will be
+Continue straight along Government Hill Road.
+You will soon see Somer's Garden on your right and to your left will be Historical Society Museum

-Historical Society Museum.
 Take a break and explore these two historical places.
 After all it's an uphill walk.
-And then on top of the hill you will find the
+And then on top of the hill you will find the Unfinished Church.
+Go over the hill and keep following the road towards the ocean and you will find Tobacco Bay Beach.

 Road Map